中文版|English

 18.jpg

-2.Inserting the connector into one of the interfaces of the seabed detector(Small - medium - large: 30mm-60mm-90mm)
+2.Inserting the connector into the seabed detector interface(small-medium-large: 30mm-60mm-90mm)

 19.jpg

-Figure 12 Seabed Detector Interface
+Figure 15 Seabed Detector Interface Diagram

 3.Turning the rotary switch 180 degrees to start the seabed detector.